« Back to Job List

 (Open to current employees and the general public.)

-Redmond police officers participate in activities that support the department's mission statement: "To provide quality policing in partnership with the community."
+Redmond police officers participate in activities that support the department's mission statement: "To provide law enforcement services to our community that reflect our core values of Respect, Professionalism, Dedication and Leadership."
 Officers perform patrol functions which include enforcing laws, community problem solving, leading crime prevention meetings, making arrests and booking defendants, writing reports, enforcing traffic laws, responding to routine and emergency calls, testifying in court, and assisting the public.
-Physical demands of the position require aerobic capacity, anaerobic power, muscular strengh and endurance to sufficiently perform assignments.
+Physical demands of the position require aerobic capacity, anaerobic power, muscular strength and endurance to sufficiently perform assignments.

 The City of Redmond provides a generous benefits package including: medical, dental and vision benefits; paid sick leave, vacation and holidays; retirement; and life insurance.

 The department strongly subscribes and operates under the tenets of community oriented policing and quality management practices.
-Work is performed primarily in an office environment.
+Work is performed both in the field and office.
 Majority of tasks are done while seated at a work station.
 Shift rotations occur to cover 24-hour days, seven days a week, weekends and holidays.
 Frequent and repetitive use of telephone & radio communications equipment.

-Applicants who meet the minimum requirements will be invited to participate in the testing process.
-All testing administered in one day.
+Applicants who meet the minimum requirements may be invited to participate in the testing process.
 This is a continuous recruitment and applications will be screened as openings occur.

 As part of the oral board interview process, applicants will be given a writing assignment to complete.
-The exercise will evaluate the candidates' writing skills.
-A passing score is 70% is required.
+The exercise will evaluate the candidate's writing skills.
+A passing score of 70% is required.

-Conducted immediately following written exam.
+Conducted immediately following written exercise.
 A passing score of 70% is required.

 Physical ability, polygraph, psychological, drug screening, medical exam and extensive on-site background investigation will also be required of selected candidates being considered for hire.
 Any time during or after any portion of the selection process there are questions, concerns, information on review, retest, or an appeal on a decision made, a written request is required from the applicant and will be forwarded to the Redmond Civil Service Commission for their review.